Andre-L-Melo/R_Language-Data_Analytics/Financial_Data_Analysis_With_R/Readme.md

 ## 2020-01-22 13925400 19.05
 ## 2020-01-23 20155900 18.65
 ```
-The dataset index consist of data type objects, which represents a time-series problem.
-Now, we are only interested in the *ABEV.SA.Close data* or the *Financial Closing Share Prices*.
-For this, we can use a slicing notation to filter only the column *ABEV.SA.Close* and store it in another variable.
-It is necessary to use the function *na.omit* to remove any NA values in the zoo type object.
+The dataset index consists of data type objects, which represents a time-series problem.
+Now, we are only interested in ABEV.SA.Close data or the Financial Closing Share Prices.
+For this, we can use a slicing notation to filter only the column ABEV.SA.Close and store it in another variable.
+It is necessary to use the function na.omit to remove any NA values in the zoo type object.

 ``` r
 ABEV3.SA.Close <- na.omit(ABEV3.SA[,"ABEV3.SA.Close"], na.action = "exclude")